St. Clair Neighbourhood

 Young families, professionals, creative types, and GTA migrants love this area for its architectural diversity, broad streets with mature trees and quiet community feel.

-Plenty of community activism is afoot, possibility initiated by the Sherman Hub, an area community newspaper.
+Plenty of community activism is afoot, possibly initiated by the Sherman Hub, an area community newspaper.

-Gage Park to the East, Escarpment to the South, give the neighbourhood a remote urban enclave feel, yet close to everything.
+Gage Park to the East, and the Escarpment to the South, gives the St. Clair neighbourhood a remote urban enclave feel, while managing to be close to everything.

-Real Estate prices have bumped up, and 2017 finds the listing supply sparse.
-Entry level well close to the 400 mark, on the boulevard expect to pay much more than that for something spectacular.
+Real estate prices have bumped up, and 2018 finds the listing supply sparse.
+Entry-level well close to the 450 mark on the boulevard, expect to pay much more than that for something spectacular.